-The post holder will be an experienced Advanced Clinical Practitioner (ACP) with background experience as an OT, Physio, Paramedic or Nurse who is passionate about a frailty-sensitive approach to the management of our older people’s healthcare and holistic care needs.
+The post holder will be an experienced Advanced Clinical Practitioner (ACP) with background experience as an OT, Physio, Pharmacy, Paramedic or Nurse who is passionate about a frailty-sensitive approach to the management of our older people’s health and holistic care needs.
 They will take an autonomous role in working with care home staff, families and patients to deliver exemplary medical care to our large care home population.
 Their care will be co-ordinated delivered by our innovative Care Home Hub, where a core workforce of professionals from stakeholder organisations will combine their skills as a single, blended team.
+We are hosted in Primary Care.

 The One Weston Care Home Hub is a centralised service currently providing all care, both reactive and proactive care for 15 of Weston’s care homes.
-The is post is available due to service expansion, with a further 10 homes being brought on board in the coming months.
-The Care Home Hub has been featured as a national exemplar of good care by NHS England over winter 2022 and has been raised to national acclaim.
+This post is available due to service expansion, with a further 10 homes being brought on board in the coming months.
+The Care Home Hub has been featured as a national exemplar of good care by NHS England over winter 2022 and has been raised to acclaim at a number of national meetings.

-Working as a key member of that Care Home Multidisciplinary Team, this role will involve providing high quality, proactive and frailty-focused case management for care home residents.
+Working as a key member of the Care Home Multidisciplinary Team, this role will involve providing high quality, proactive and frailty-focused case management for care home residents.
 This will involve undertaking comprehensive geriatric assessments and utilising those to produce personalised care plans for individual patients, which will incorporate anticipatory care using the ReSPECT process and treatment escalation planning.
 They will ideally be a prescriber, who has experience of managing long term conditions, multimorbidity and/or end of life care and must meet NMC requirements for advanced practice.

-The post holder will work to support the care home MDT meetings, and work may involve undertaking regular wards rounds and check-ins with the homes, and make clinical decisions in a proactive setting.
-Depending on the skillset of the post-holder, we are also looking to increase our responsiveness in the reactive setting when a patient is acutely unwell or deteriorates as the care home hub grows.
+Depending on background and skillset of the practitioner, the role may involve undertaking regular wards rounds and check-ins with the homes, and make clinical decisions in a proactive setting.
+We are also looking to increase our urgent care capacity in the reactive setting when a patient is acutely unwell or deteriorates, with practitioners who have experience of alternatives to hospital admission and risk holding in the community.
 The role will require development of relationships with care home managers and staff to promote initiative and confidence in dealing with medical problems.
 The hub is a fun and dynamic environment, with multiple opportunities for peer to peer learning and educational and leadership development.